-Will I need to have a blood test done as part of evaluation to help determine if I'm a good fit for a facelift operation?
+Is a blood test done as part of an evaluation to help determine candidacy for a facelift operation?

 Pre-Operative Evaluation for a Facelift